JonasHellum/Emne5_Eksamen/README.md

 https://github.com/JonasHellum

 ## License
 This project is licensed under the MIT License.
-For more details, please refer to the LICENSE.txt file.
+For more details, please refer to the LICENSE file.

 ## Search
 My search functionality is built from two methods: Find() and Search(). <br/>